aspnet/AzureSignalR-samples/samples/FlightMap/README.md

 # Flight Map: Realtime Monitoring Dashboard using Azure SignalR Service

 This sample shows how to use Azure SignalR Service to build a realtime monitoring dashboard.
-Open the application, you'll see flight locations in realtime.
+Open the application, and you'll see flight locations in realtime.

 A live demo can be found [here](http://flightmap-demo1.azurewebsites.net/).

-## How Does It Work
+## How does it work?

-In this sample, the data is generated on a web app, by reading from a JSON file on Azure blob.
-The web app then connects to the Azure SignalR Service and use it broadcast the data to all clients.
+In this sample, the data is generated in a web app by reading from a JSON file on Azure Blob storage.
+The web app then connects to the Azure SignalR Service and uses it to broadcast the data to all clients.

 Here is a diagram that illustrates the application structure:

 ![flightmap](../../docs/images/flightmap.png)

-In real world scenarios you can replace the web server and the blob storage with a component that generates the real data.
+In real world scenarios you can replace the web server and the blob storage with a component that generates actual live data.

 ## Deploy to Azure